-Burger, Zellmer, and Robinson look at the implications of new information and communications technologies that have the potential to dramatically reshape how members and customers select and use financial institutions.
-The authors argue that credit unions need to embrace opportunities to serve their members through electronic delivery systems.
-They provide strategic insights for credit unions to consider when developing and refining these systems.
+This report examines the implications of new information and communication technologies that many believe will dramatically reshape how members and customers select and access financial institutions.
+The purpose is to provide strategic insights that credit union executives and boards of directors can consider when developing and refining electronic delivery systems.

 The digital revolution has a variety of implications for credit unions, including: competition will become more intense and the most serious competitive threat may be from companies they seldom consider today; technology will shift the balance of power from the provider to the buyer of financial services as members will no longer be restricted to the financial institutions in their local market; and the shift to electronic service delivery will be one of the major challenges facing credit union management over the next ten years.
 The challenge to credit union leaders will be maintaining current systems and serving current members while moving into the future.